vais-ral/CCPi-VirtualMachine/README.md

 -	`/conf` 	contains configuration is replaced in VM
 - `/notebooks` contains demo jupyter notebooks, available to view/edit after installation
 -	`/scripts` contains bootstrap and installation scripts used by vagrant to configure VM.
 It can be used after installation to customize VM.

-## Brief installation from binaries

 Requirement:
 - HW: 1 CPU, 2 GB RAM, 5-50GB disk space.
 - OS: Any OS supported by VirtualBox and Vagrant tool (tested on Windows 7,Windows 10, Ubuntu 16.04)
 - SW: Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html) tested version 2.1.1.
 Some OS has their own distribution of vagrant and virtualbox: `yum install vagrant virtualbox` OR `apt install vagrant virtualbox`.

+## Brief installation from binaries

-Then type in your command line:
+Type in your command line:

 ```bash
 git clone https://github.com/vais-ral/CCPi-VirtualMachine.git